 Then I realized that there must be software out there that solves our problem.
 After trialing several software suites built “just for appraisers” and a few general project management and CRM systems, none of them really did the job.
 The “appraiser” software was clunky, outdated and not really team-oriented while the general purpose software was not specific enough for the appraisal profession.
 And importantly, they were all too difficult for the boss to learn and use on a daily basis.

-Not being content getting stuck with spreadsheets or clunky software, I embarked on creating Appraisal Inbox.
+Not being content getting stuck with spreadsheets or clunky software, I embarked on creating Appraisal Inbox (formally known as Appraisal Flow).
 Originally, Appraisal Inbox was built just for internal use until conversations with other appraiser friends helped me realize that the entire industry was experiencing the same problem.
 After many improvements and new features over the years (based on feedback from our wonderful customers), I’m proud to say that Appraisal Inbox is the product that I wish had existed back then.

 Chase Pursley, Founder